ryan191188/50008Bookstore/README.md

 # 50008Bookstore
-Web application with a database backend using Django
+Web application with a database backend using Django.